liveeditor/net_http_ssl_fix/README.md

 don't make any attempts to update your install of this gem.

-In the event that this gem isn't updated with the latest `cacert.pem` from the cURL project, you can submit a pull request with the file at `data/cacert.pem` replaced with a freshly downloaded version from this URL:
+In the event that this gem isn't updated with the latest `cacert.pem` from the cURL project, you can submit a pull request with the file at `data/cacert.pem` replaced with a freshly-downloaded version from this URL:

 ```
 https://curl.haxx.se/ca/cacert.pem